 Conspiracy to violate the anti-kickback statute carries a possible maximum sentence of five years in prison and a $250,000 fine, while violating the anti-kickback statute carries up to 10 years in prison and a $100,000 possible fine.
 A conviction of health care fraud without injury or death carries also carries a possible maximum of 10 years in prison, but if resulting in injury or death, the maximum penalty climbs to 20 years or life in prison, respectively.

 Assistant U.S. Attorneys Melody N. Nelson and Richard M. Cella are prosecuting the case.
 The Defense Criminal Investigative Service, Department of Labor-Office of Inspector General (OIG), IRS – Criminal Investigation, U.S. Postal Service-OIG, FBI and the Department of Health and Human Services-OIG conducted the investigation.

 An indictment is a formal accusation of criminal conduct, not evidence.
 A defendant is presumed innocent unless convicted through due process of law.

 Is Your Case a Criminal or Civil Case?
-We can Help.
+A Defense Attorney at Our Firm can Help.